Entry Period: September 1 - November 15

 6. Each entry must identify a single category name and number.

 8. Once the entry form is completed and all materials are gathered, the submission can be sent to NATJA via email to awards@natja.org or via mail or a carrier such as FedEx or UPS.
 If submitting more than one entry, you can send all entries and materials in one package.
-NATJA strongly recommends tracking your package to ensure its timely delivery.
+NATJA recommends tracking your package to ensure its timely delivery.

 Membership Options